maknop/maknop/README.md

 Trying to get into writing on [Medium](https://medium.com/@matthewaknop) but haven't started yet.
 Stay tuned!

 ## :pencil: Resume
-You can find my personal website with a little about me and my resume [here](https://matthewknop.com).
+You can find my personal website with a little about me and my resume [here](https://github.com/maknop/resume).

+Here is a link to my [personal website](https://matthewknop.com).

 <!--
 ## 📈 Github Stats